lecheel/ai_grab/README.md

-# AI ImageGrab Application with Comfyui Workflow Adapter
+# AI ImageGrab Application with Comfyui Workflow Adapter API

 The AI ImageGrab application with Comfyui Workflow Adapter is a Python-based tool designed for image processing and manipulation.
 It provides a graphical user interface (GUI) for users to interact with and perform various image-related tasks.
 The application utilizes tkinter for the GUI, PIL for image handling, threading for concurrency, and websocket for communication with a server via Comfyui's workflow adapter.